SEL-Columbia/oync-tilemill/README.md

 4. Edit docker-compose.yml to specify the following environment variables:

-    - `TILEMILL_HOST` (under the tilemill service):  The url of the host machine that users will browse to
+    - `TILEMILL_HOST` (under the tilemill service):
+        The url of the host machine that users will browse to.
+        This should NOT contain the `http://` prefix (e.g. 'mytilemillserver.org')
-    - `OYNC_OSM_API_URL` (under the oync service):  The base url of the server you setup in step 1 to pull data from
+    - `OYNC_OSM_API_URL` (under the oync service):
+        The base url of the server you setup in step 1 to pull data from.
+        This SHOULD contain the `http://` prefix (e.g. 'http://myosmserver.org')

 5. Run the tilemill service via `docker-compose up tilemill` (be patient, the 3 images may take a while to pull/extract)